 Cove Park was founded to give living artists opportunities to create freely and on their own terms.
-New work in the arts needs financial support as, for example, does original thought in science or medicine, and currently we need two kinds of help.
+New work in the arts needs financial support as, for example, does original thought in science or medicine, and currently we need help with the following.

 Sketch of proposed exterior Proposed floor plan